Citrus Community College

 Percentage Employee: 100%

-Benefits: The District provides a comprehensive program of fringe benefits including major medical, dental, and vision insurance for full-time employees and eligible dependents.
-Life insurance provided for employee only.
-Also, currently included each year are 17 paid holidays, 22 vacation days and 12 illness days.
+The District provides a comprehensive program of fringe benefits including major medical, dental, and vision insurance for full-time employees and eligible dependents.
+Life insurance provided for the employee only.

 Today, Citrus College occupies a 104-acre campus.
 The college is currently experiencing a major facilities expansion project that will change the look of the campus.
 The college enrolled 27 students in 1915 and currently the college serves more than 11,000 students.
 Classes are offered on a 16-week calendar (fall and spring semesters), as well as in a variety of non-traditional scheduling options -- six-week winter intersession, evenings, late start and early end, summer sessions, and optional class formats, such as distance education online courses and distance education integrated classes.